Tompkinsville station: Exits

 Because one-fifth of passengers transferring to the Staten Island Ferry used to exit or enter at Tompkinsville to avoid paying the fare at St. George (located 0.5 mi away), it was estimated that the Staten Island Railway was losing $3.4 million a year due to fare avoidance.
 Therefore, the Metropolitan Transportation Authority closed the Victory Boulevard entrance on August 28, 2008.
 A new $6.9 million station house was built, which included turnstiles for both entering and exiting customers; it opened on January 20, 2010.
-The Hannah Street entrance on the station's south end is now used only for emergencies.
+The Hannah Street entrance on the station's south end closed on the same day and is now used only for emergencies.